-18 Some of these statutes are narrower than federal or state law.
+25 Some of these statutes are narrower than federal or state law.
 In those cases, the broader protections offered by state and federal law would apply.

-19 City of Brunswick, Ohio § Ordinance No. 11-17, establishing Chapter 862 of the Ordinances of the City of Brunswick Relative to Fair Housing (April 2017 under consideration).
+26 Proposed Codified Ordinance of the City of Brunswick, Ohio § 862; Ordinance No. 11-17 which would establish Chapter 862 of the Ordinances of the City of Brunswick Relative to Fair Housing, if passed.